September 28 2023

 Why is Google in hot water?

-In October 2020, the U.S. Department of Justice (DOJ) filed a case against tech juggernaut Google, claiming the company made agreements and other anti-competitive business decisions, creating a monopoly in the search engine and search advertising space.
-As Google celebrates its 25th anniversary, it does so under government scrutiny.
-The trial is underway, having started on September 12th, and is scheduled to last ten weeks.
+In October 2020, the U.S. Department of Justice (DOJ) filed a case against tech juggernaut Google, claiming the company made agreements and other anti-competitive business decisions, creating a monopoly in search engine technology and search advertising.
 The case, U.S. et al. v.
 Google, is being called the federal government’s first monopoly trial of the Internet era.

 Google is a 1.7 trillion-dollar business with 91% of the search engine market globally according to Similarweb, a data analysis firm.
 With so many users, concerns over what this means for your business and its digital marketing strategy are valid.
 This blog breaks down what an antitrust trial is, the case against Google, and what the potential outcomes could be.

-This is an ongoing story, with new revelations coming out daily which TopSpot is keeping a pulse on.
+This is an ongoing story, which TopSpot is keeping a pulse on.
 We will provide updates as decisions are made.

 What is an antitrust trial?

-Antitrust laws are a type of class-action lawsuit filed by individuals or organizations when they feel specific state and federal laws meant to ensure businesses can and do compete fairly have been ignored.
+Antitrust laws are a type of class-action lawsuit filed by individuals or organizations that feel specific state and federal laws meant to ensure fair competition have been ignored.
 The “trust” in antitrust refers to a group of companies involved in mergers, acquisitions, and other business agreements that create a monopoly, dictating pricing and halting competition in a particular market.

-The DOJ says Google violated the Sherman Antitrust Act of 1890, meaning they are accusing the company of using its power to limit free competition in the marketplace.
+There are two separate cases we are looking at involving Google.
+In the first case, the DOJ says Google violated the Sherman Antitrust Act of 1890, accusing the company of using its power to limit free competition in the marketplace.
 The search company faces allegations that starting in 2010, it forced partners into deals that cemented its dominance.
 The federal government argues it is still using anti-competitive tactics to maintain this dominance.

 Google denies these allegations, noting it stays on top thanks to user choice and that its dealings aren’t any different than those conducted by other large companies.
 As a result of the charges, Google has rallied its internal employees, some well-known law firms, and several lobbyists to fight back.
-The case has called for over a hundred people to testify and has produced millions of pages of documents so far.
+The case called for over a hundred people to testify and produced millions of pages of documents.
+The trial started on September 12, 2023, with closing arguments conducted on May 2, 2024.
 Judge Amit P. Mehta of the District Court for the District of Columbia is presiding over the trial and will issue the final ruling.

 The power of the default settings you use daily